Have you re-enrolled for Medicaid? Learn more about changes that could affect your coverage.

 Here are more examples of how people enable their addicted loved one rather than supporting them.

 • Giving them money to buy drugs or alcohol or getting the substance for them.
 Sometimes loved ones do this because they are afraid the person will use dangerous or illegal ways to get the money they need.
-Even so, this kind of behavior will only encourage further substance use
+Even so, this kind of behavior will only encourage further substance use.

 • Paying their bills and expenses for them because they are spending their money on substances and/or are unemployed because they cannot hold down a job.